Limited TimeFast mode is completely free!Try it now

 Workflow schematic showing the complete pipeline from data acquisition through visualization

-Step 1: Data Acquisition from openFDA API
+Step 1: Data acquisition

-Step 2: Hybrid Text Categorization
+Step 2: Hybrid text categorization

 Distribution of ICD failure modes across all manufacturers